FOSSA supports Ruby through

 fossa init in your code directory should bootstrap configuration for your Ruby project.

-In a Provided Build for Ruby,
+In CI/CD Scanning for Ruby,

 fossa will rely on the output of